werat/werat.github.io/content/posts/2022-09-17-how-to-debug-deadlocks-in-visual-studio/index.md

             // Deadlock, main thread is waiting for lock(cache)
 ```

----

-Fixing deadlocks can be tricky, depending on the logic of your application.
+Fixing deadlocks can be tricky and it always depends on the logic of your application.
 Here's the solution I've implemented for this one -- [e66a6b5e](https://github.com/googlestadia/vsi-lldb/commit/e66a6b5e7df879b82e535884bad3ae148b33d68c).
 The "obvious" thing to do is typically move some operations outside of the critical section, but it's always worth looking deeper -- do I even need this lock? do I have to switch to main thread to perform some operation?
 Taking a holistic overview often leads to better design improvements.

 ---